Home » Course or Meal » Coffee and Walnut Cake, a Classic British Cake for Afternoon Tea

 Baking a Coffee and Walnut Cake in Your Kitchen

 There’s no reason you can’t taste this cake for yourself, even if you’ve never stepped foot on British soil.
-I’m here to bring you these wonderful recipes in a format where you can make them yourself (in the US without a scale, although I will continue to BEG you to buy one!)
+I’m here to bring you these wonderful recipes in a format where you can make them yourself (in the US without a kitchen scale, although I will continue to beg you to buy one.
 Your results will be so much better when it comes to baking.

 coffee and walnut cake

-Why not bake one and have your own afternoon tea?
+Why not bake a coffee and walnut cake with coffee buttercream frosting and have your very own cream tea?
 Many people think afternoon tea has to consist of finger sandwiches, scones and desserts, however, a cup of tea and slice of cake can fit the bill, too!

 chocolate biscuit cake and mug of tea